-Remember what I said last night, slow it down, focus on your posture and if you can't talk you are going too fast.
+Slow it down, focus on your posture and if you can't talk you are going too fast :)

 Homework Week 1

 Week 1 Homework

 RunVerity Session 1 was unusual due to the weather conditions, we ran continuously for 60 secs of running with 60 secs walking for 20 mins.